Louis Browne in important victory for the Secretary of State for Justice in a judicial review

 In his claim he alleged that the Secretary of State owed him a public law/statutory duty to fund a placement at a hospital recommended by the Parole Board as a necessary part of his rehabilitation towards release.
 This notwithstanding that the local NHS Trust had determined that the placement was not suitable for him.
 The Secretary of State contended that there was no such duty upon him and the Judge agreed.

-Louis specialises in public law.
+Louis has an established public law and judicial review practice.
+He has experience of a wide variety of cases across a range of sectors, including: care and social services, education, government, housing, immigration, planning, revenue and transport.
 He accepts instructions on behalf of both Claimants, local authorities and government bodies in all forms of public law.